rayhan-shhadeh/rayhan-shhadeh/README.md

 ### Get in Touch

-- 📫 How to reach me: [Your Email](mailto:rayhanshhadeh@gmail.com)
+- 📫 How to reach me: [rayhan shhadeh](mailto:rayhanshhadeh@gmail.com)
-- 🌐 Visit my[personal website](https://your-website.com](https://rayhan-shhadeh.github.io/rayhanshhadeh.github.io/) to learn more about my work.
+- 🌐 Visit my [ portfolio ](https://rayhan-shhadeh.github.io/rayhanshhadeh.github.io/) to learn more about my work.